RAPCM/RAPCM/README.md

 My engineering background gave me the **math, physics, and systems-thinking** needed to understand the world — but coding gave me something even better: **instant feedback**.

-For me, coding is basically a video game:
-* If it runs ➜ **🥳 XP gained**
-* If it doesn’t ➜ **🧩 Time to solve the puzzle**

-I love building things, breaking them, fixing them, and learning along the way.
+🧩 I love building things, breaking them, fixing them, and learning along the way.

 ## 🧪 Some Projects on My Journey